ramauers/JsonWebSignature/README.md

 # JsonWebSignature
 Basic Implementation of JSON Web Tokens (JWT) / JWS Compact Serialization for GemStone/S

-This package implements basic Json Web Token support as it is comonly used nowadays for API protection with OAuth 2.0 and OpenID Connect (OIDC).
+This package implements basic Json Web Token support as it is commonly used nowadays for API protection with OAuth 2.0 and OpenID Connect (OIDC).
 This package was developed in GemStone/S 3.7.0 and has no dependencies other than GemStone's Kernel Classes.

 Currently supported algorithms are "HS256", "RS256" and "none" but the structure of the package allows adding others as well...